lemollon/nfl-edge-bot/README.md

-# nfl-edge-bot
-This bot is for NFL Edge Exploitation
+# NFL Edge Coach — see app/ for code